nginx/nginx/README.md

 For more information on installing NGINX on FreeBSD system, visit https://nginx.org/en/docs/install.html

 ## Windows executables
 Windows executables for mainline and stable versions can be found on the main [NGINX download page](https://nginx.org/en/download.html).
+Note that the current implementation of NGINX for Windows is at the Proof-of-Concept stage and can only be used for development and testing purposes.

 ## Dynamic modules
 NGINX version 1.9.11 added support for [Dynamic Modules](https://nginx.org/en/docs/ngx_core_module.html#load_module).
 Unlike standard, Static modules, which must be complied into NGINX binaries at build-time, Dynamic modules can be downloaded, installed, and configured at any point.
 [Official dynamic module binaries](https://nginx.org/en/linux_packages.html#dynmodules) are available from the same package repository as the core NGINX binaries described in previous steps.